 This can be a great option for borrowers who can afford the higher monthly payments, as it allows them to enjoy the financial – and frankly emotional – freedom of paying off their mortgage.
 People who benefit from this type of loan also should have a steady, nonfluctuating income to ensure they will be able to make the higher payments over the entire 15 years of the loan.

-When You Might Opt For A 30-Year Mortgage
+When Is A 30-Year Mortgage Better?

 For the right buyers, there are also a number of benefits in the 30-year plan.
 For starters, there are substantial tax advantages, especially in the early years, when most of the monthly mortgage payment goes toward interest payments.
-However, in high tax states, some of the tax advantages may disappear because of the State and Local Tax deduction cap (included in the 2017 Tax Cuts and Jobs Act).
+However, in high-tax states, some of the tax advantages may disappear because of the State and Local Tax deduction cap (included in the 2017 Tax Cuts and Jobs Act).

 Summary: Pay Now Or Pay Later